 Jemima is now working on the last book in the series, Princelings Revolution, with the aim of publishing it in late 2020.

 They are published as ebooks (link is to author page or the first in the series) by Princelings Publications in conjunction with distributors where appropriate:

 ebook box sets

-Released on November 25th 2016, we have the first box set of the Princelings series as ebooks.
+Released on February 20th 2019, we now have the second box set of the Princelings series as ebooks.

 Box set 3 (provisional): The Princelings of the East books 7-10

-The books are also available as paperbacks via the publishing house Blurb.
+The books are available as paperbacks via the publishing house Blurb, and the distribution network, Ingram.
 Although many online stores list them, physical bookstores may only get them in stock when you order them – so do order them!

 These have their ridiculously simplified synopses attached.